FCAI-First-Bench-Boys-Grad-Project/ShoppingAgent/README.md

 # Envrionment Setup
-* Make a file in the repository folder (right next to LICENSE) and call it ".env"
+* Make a file in the repository folder (right next to LICENSE) and name it ".env"
 * Add to that file the line ```GEMINI_API_KEY=<your api key>```
   * Note that you can get it from Google AI Studio.
 * Install UV using [official guide](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer).